 - Future medical needs – Your needs may change as your condition develops, either for the better or worse.
 Will you be taken care of if you require continued or more invasive care?

 - Earning potential going forward – The type and severity of the injury can affect a worker’s ability to work and earn income.
 What will your earning potential be?

 An Experienced Workers’ Compensation Attorney Can Help

 The answers to these questions can be difficult to determine, as they involve long-term calculations, medical opinions, and the uncertainty of the future.
 An experienced workers’ compensation attorney can help injured workers understand how these factors influence a settlement and decide what constitutes a fair offer.
 While the BWC does not require injured workers to retain an attorney, settlement agreements are binding.
 It is impossible to revisit the terms of the settlement once it has been finalized, and the guidance of a lawyer can ensure that your rights are protected fully right from the start.

 If you have suffered a work injury in Ohio, you may be eligible for compensation.
 At Monast Law Office, our experienced legal team can help you examine your options and find the best way forward.
-Take a moment to fill out the contact form on this page, and you will hear from a member of our team promptly.
+Take a moment to give us a call at (614) 334-4649 or fill out the contact form on this page, and you will hear from a member of our team promptly.